Healthy Homes Assessment Te Hauke

 Home Assessments Te Hauke for Rental Properties

-There are many things to check in the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are numerous concerns you should look for in an house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of the Tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice, call today to book your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties